Humanities, BSGS

 Bachelor of Science in General Studies

-To earn the BSGS degree, students must complete 45 units, including a writing requirement, distribution requirements, a major, and electives.
+The Bachelor of Science in General Studies (BSGS) degree is conferred by the Judd A. and Marjorie Weinberg College of Arts and Sciences.
+To earn the BSGS degree, students must complete 45 units*, including a writing requirement, a foundational disciplines requirement, a major, and electives.
 Minors are optional.

 Courses | Units Earned |